Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures

 \subsection{Note on invertibility}

-Observe that by default we work here with noninvertible transformations, but some of the results we invoke from the literature are stated assuming that the transformations at hand are invertible.
-Fortunately, it is easy to see that in all such instances the theorem we need holds for noninvertible transformations.
+Observe that by default we consider non-necessarily invertible transformations, but some of the results we invoke from the literature assume invertibility.
+It is easy to see that in all such cases, it is enough to apply the theorem we need to use the natural extension of noninvertible transformations.